 Rhianna Hruska has been an Olympia resident since 2014.
 She is an Affiliate Researcher for Portland State University’s College of Liberal Arts and Sciences.
 From 2016-2017, she served as a gubernatorial appointee on The Evergreen State College’s Board of Trustees and was President of the Washington Student Association.

 Rhianna received a BA in Environmental Studies and Anthropology from the University of California, Santa Cruz.
-She graduated with a Master of Environmental Studies from The Evergreen State College in 2016.
-She is currently pursuing a Master of Public Administration degree with a Public and Nonprofit Administration concentration; class of ’18.
+She graduated with a Master of Environmental Studies from The Evergreen State College in 2016 and completed a Master of Public Administration degree with a Public and Nonprofit Administration concentration in 2018.

 Rhianna is passionate about expanding college affordability and accessibility and is grateful for the opportunity to support students in higher education through Graduate Washington.